stanfordnlp/dspy/README.md

 ----

-DSPy is the open-source framework for _programming—rather than prompting—language models_.
-It allows you to iterate fast on **building modular AI systems** and provides algorithms for **optimizing their prompts and weights**, whether you're building simple classifiers, sophisticated RAG pipelines, or Agent loops.
+DSPy is the framework for _programming—rather than prompting—language models_.
+It allows you to iterate fast on **building modular AI systems** and offers algorithms for **optimizing their prompts and weights**, whether you're building simple classifiers, sophisticated RAG pipelines, or Agent loops.

 DSPy stands for Declarative Self-improving Python.
-Instead of brittle prompts, you write compositional _Python code_ and use DSPy's tools to **teach your LM to deliver high-quality outputs**.
-This [lecture](https://www.youtube.com/watch?v=JEMYuzrKLUw) is a good conceptual introduction.
-Meet the community, seek help, or start contributing via our GitHub repo here and our [Discord server](https://discord.gg/XCGy2WDCQB).
+Instead of brittle prompts, you write compositional _Python code_ and use DSPy to **teach your LM to deliver high-quality outputs**.
+Learn more via our [official documentation site](https://dspy.ai/) or meet the community, seek help, or start contributing via this GitHub repo and our [Discord server](https://discord.gg/XCGy2WDCQB).

 ## Documentation: [dspy.ai](https://dspy.ai)